pllee/luc/README.md

 Where does Luc sit now?
 ====
 Luc is now in its first official release.
 It still sits at version 0.\* and follows the http://semver.org/ versioning spec.
-We want to get input on what you guys think about the API and functionality Luc provides.
+We want to get input on what the community thinks about the API and functionality Luc provides.
 Luc will officially release an unchanging API after taking account for everyone's input.
 Once input has been gathered a 1.\* version will be released.

 The future